doordeck/docs/docs/guide/authenticating-your-users.md

 :::

 At this point, you've:
-- Created an application in the Doordeck Developer Console.
+- Created an application in the Sentry Interactive Developer Console.
-- Generated an auth signing key and registered its **public key** with Doordeck.
+- Generated an auth signing key and registered its **public key** with Sentry Interactive.
 - Specified your **auth issuer URL**.

-Next, we'll create some authentication tokens you can pass to your users so they can make direct calls against the Doordeck APIs.
+Next, we'll create some authentication tokens you can pass to your users so they can make direct calls against the Sentry Interactive APIs.

 ---

 ## Generate OpenID Token

-Now that we've set up an application and told Doordeck which public key to use for validation, we can start generating **OpenID tokens**.
+Now that we've set up an application and told Sentry Interactive which public key to use for validation, we can start generating
+**OpenID tokens**.
 OpenID tokens are just JWTs (JSON Web Tokens) with a specific set of fields.
 There are hundreds of libraries available to help generate JWTs, so you usually shouldn't do this manually, but we'll outline a minimal example here.